1ynxy/mesh-net/README.md

 A peer in this network structure will have to contain all of the information required for identification and connection.
 It might also contain meta-data such as the peer name and client version number.
 An association must be made between the socket of the peer, if the peer is a direct connection, and the unique user identification number of the peer.

     Peer {
         int uuid;						// unique user identification number int sock;						// socket of connection

         string name;					// name of peer
         string addr;					// ip address of peer

         Peer* host;						// the peer that this peer is connected to vector<Peer*> children;			// the peers that are connected to this peer };

 ### mesh protocol

-In order to keep the network structure up to date a distinction must be made between packets which contain game state data, and packets which contain network event data.
+In order to keep this network structure up to date a distinction must be made between packets which contain game state data, and packets which contain network event data.
 This is achieved using a protocol, or a layer in which the data is wrapped with a header which describes it.
 Examples of protocols include Transfer Control Protocol (TCP) and User Datagram Protocol (UDP).
 Both of these protocols act upon the same layer, and each have their advantages and disadvantages.

 The User Datagram Protocol is a protocol for communicating datagrams between devices.
 A datagram is a set of information, potentially split into multiple packets, which is broadcast at the target device.
 No response is expected, meaning that this protocol does not open and maintain a connection between two devices.
 The sender does not know if the receiver has received the information, and as such, packet loss can occur.
 Packets can be received out-of-order, or not at all, but they will always contain the correct information.
 More light weight than TCP, and quicker due to the communication not requiring multiple steps, this protocol is often used when packet loss is acceptable and speed is important.
 The Transfer Control Protocol is a protocol for reliable two-way communication of data between multiple devices.
 A connection can be made and maintained, and while this connection is open any data can be sent and received through it.
 No packet loss will occur, and packets will arrive in the correct order.

 In this use-case it would be best to create a protocol one layer under TCP.
 Reliability of communication is important, as a single lost packet could result in a de-synced network image which could cause problems further into development.
 Speed of transmission is not so important in this demonstration, although in a full commercial product it would be a significant discussion point.
 Many fast paced first person shooter games have picked UDP over TCP in order to reduce latency of packets, such as Quake 3.
 When it comes to developing a protocol there are a number of considerations to be made when designing the header, such as whether it is human readable or not, or whether it is a dynamic or fixed length.
-These options can influence network reliability, extensibility, speed, and efficiency, so it is important to find the correct balance.
+These options can influence network reliability, extensibility, speed, and efficiency so it is important to find the correct balance.

 A fixed header length simplifies the process and improves parsing speed for each packet transmitted.
 Less data is required to transmit the same header information, improving efficiency, but later modifications to the header structure can cause complications.
 If more header space is required at any point the result will no longer be compatible with older versions of the program.
 This header structure must be modified in every instance of code which either serialises or parses a packet, which can become time consuming.